microsoft/FluidExamples/teams-fluid-hello-world/README.md

 ## Update the view

 In this simple multi-user app, you are going to build a button that, when pressed, rolls the dice.
-We will store that newly rolled dice value in Fluid so that each co-authors will automatically see the most recent dice roll at which any author pressed the button.
+We will store that newly rolled dice value in Fluid so that each co-author will automatically see the most recent dice roll at the moment that any other author pressed the button.

 Each time this button is pressed, every user will see the latest dice value stored in the `diceView` state variable.